Common electric vehicle myths

 The technology may be changing (and improving) fast, but we’re not yet in a world where you can drive from Sydney to Perth on one charge.
 That said, you can’t do that on a single tank of gas either!

-Currently, a typical electric vehicle has a battery range of around 480 km, but that is changing fast with newer models already being capable of 550 km.
+Currently, a typical electric vehicle has a battery range of between 400 and 480 km, but that’s changing fast with manufacturers of newer models claiming ranges in excess of 500 km.

-When you are weighing up driving range and electric vehicles, it is important to keep in mind how far you typically drive.
-An average Australian drives 38 km per day, and when you consider an electric vehicle can be charged at home, the range question becomes a bit of a red herring.
+When you’re weighing up driving range and electric vehicles, it’s important to keep in mind how far you typically drive.
+An average Australian drives a little over 30 km per day, and when you consider an electric vehicle can be charged at home, the range question becomes a bit of a red herring.

 There are not enough charging stations in Australia

-It is true that Australia’s electric car charging network is not as comprehensive as that of some other countries, but, like charging speed and range, this is changing fast.
-It is also important to remember that internationally, and despite their more comprehensive charging networks, some 80% of electric vehicle owners worldwide charge their cars at home.
+It’s true that Australia’s electric car charging network is not quite as comprehensive as that of some other countries, but like charging speed and range, this is changing fast.
+It’s also important to remember that some 80% of electric vehicle owners in Australia charge their cars at home.

-Nevertheless, as pointed out above, Australia is big, and a single overnight charge is not going to get you everywhere.
-So if you are going to need to charge your electric car somewhere other than home, how hard is it?
+Nevertheless, as pointed out above, Australia is big, and a single overnight charge isn’t going to get you everywhere.
+So if you’re going to need to charge your electric car somewhere other than home, how hard is it?

 Not as hard as you might think.
 A network of public charging stations is being established right across Australia and both private enterprise and state governments are investing heavily in charging infrastructure.